-Gestational diabetes starts when your body is not able to make and use all the insulin it needs for pregnancy, resulting in high levels of glucose in the blood if not controlled.
+The placenta supports and feeds your baby as it grows.
+Hormones from the placenta help the baby develop.
+But these hormones also block the action of insulin, making the insulin less effective.
+Gestational diabetes starts when your body is no longer able to make and use all the insulin it needs for pregnancy, resulting in high levels of glucose in the blood if not controlled.

-- If overweight before pregnancy
+- who are overweight before pregnancy

-- If older than 25 years
+- who are older than 25 years

 How is gestational diabetes diagnosed?

 Most women receiving good prenatal care are routinely tested for gestational diabetes between weeks 24‐28 of their pregnancies.
-If you are at high risk for developing gestational diabetes, your doctor may check earlier and/or more than once during your pregnancy.
+If you are at high risk of developing gestational diabetes, your doctor may check earlier and/or more than once during your pregnancy.

 Why is it important to treat gestational diabetes?